Wet floors: Slip and Fall Hazard for You

 wet floor hazard

-Whether it’s a spill, a freshly mopped surface, or rain tracked indoors, wet floors pose a serious slip and fall risk.
-What seems like a common, everyday occurrence can easily lead to injuries ranging from minor bumps and bruises to severe head trauma and more.
+Whether it’s a spill, a freshly mopped surface, rain tracked indoors, or snow and ice brought in during Missouri’s harsh winter months, wet floors pose a serious slip‑and‑fall hazard.
+What seems like a routine, everyday situation can quickly lead to injuries ranging from minor bruises to severe head trauma, broken bones, or long‑term complications.

 Warning: Wet Floor Hazards

-Wet floors are a common cause of slip and fall injuries in public and private spaces.
-Property owners and business operators have a legal responsibility to maintain safe conditions and warn visitors of potential dangers.
+Wet floors are one of the most frequent causes of slip‑and‑fall injuries in both public and private spaces.
+Property owners and business operators have a legal duty to maintain safe conditions and to alert visitors to any potential hazards.

-Wet, slippery liquids on the floor must be cleaned up in a timely manner.
-Customers, employees, and other visitors must be protected or warned of potential dangers, for example, by putting up a wet floor sign or a “watch your step” notice.
+Any wet or slippery substance on the floor must be cleaned up in a timely manner.
+Until the area is safe, customers, employees, and other visitors should be protected or clearly warned of potential dangers—typically with a wet floor sign, “watch your step” notice, or other visible markers.

 In short, premises liability holds property owners legally responsible for accidents that occur on their property due to unsafe conditions.
 In this case, the unsafe condition is some type of water/wetness on the floor.